Green Moong Dal - easy and simple

 Method:

-Heat the vegetable oil in the pressure cooker and add cumin seeds and ginger paste.
+Heat the vegetable oil in the IP or pressure cooker and add cumin seeds and ginger garlic paste.
 If using an Instant Pot, which I cooked in it, use the ‘Sauté’ mode.

 If using any greens, add them now and mix well.

-I add at least 4 to 5 cups of water, enough to cover the dal, and some more for it to pressure cook.
-Drizzle the Mustard oil on top, close the lid of the pressure cooker and let it cook on a medium flame for 30 minutes.
+I add at least 2 to 3 cups of water, enough to cover the dal, and some more for it to pressure cook.
+Close the lid of the pressure cooker and let it cook on a medium flame for 30 minutes or in the Instant Pot for 45 minutes.

 Garnish with Coriander, Ghee, and Amchur powder and serve it hot with rice or roti.